 The topics covered in this chapter can be used to help get your course in OM off to an interesting start.
 Most of your students are aware that U.S. firms are having a difficult time competing with foreign firms in both the domestic and international markets.
 Many of them have grown up using products produced by foreign firms on an everyday basis and they have developed a great deal of respect for the quality of their products.
-Students are probably as familiar with names like Minolta, Honda, Toyota, Sony, BP Oil, Nestlé & BIC as they are with Ford, GM, GE, IBM, Texaco, Hershey, and Parker.
+Students are probably as familiar with names like Honda, Toyota, Sony, BP Oil, Nestlé & BIC as they are with Ford, GM, GE, IBM, Texaco, Hershey, and Parker.

 I think students will relate to the fact that companies must be productive to be competitive and that to be competitive they must have some well thought out approach, plan, or strategy on how to achieve this position.
-In other words, students will be able to understand why it is important to learn what productivity really is, how we measure it, what factors affect it, and how firms can improve their productivity.
-Students will become aware that business firms compete with each other in a variety of ways and will study the key competitive factors, which are of primary concern in today's global business environment.
-Finally, the students will focus on operations strategy with special attention being given to some of the newer strategies based on quality, time, and lean production systems.
+In other words, students will become aware that business firms compete with each other in a variety of ways and will study the key competitive factors, which are of primary concern in today's global business environment.
+Students will focus on operations strategy with special attention being given to some of the newer strategies based on quality, time, and lean production systems.
+Finally, students will be able to understand why it is important to learn what productivity really is, how we measure it, what factors affect it, and how firms can improve their productivity.